cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 })
 ```

-Under the hood, aliasing basic objects and primitives like this utilizes mocha's shared `context` here.
+Under the hood, aliasing basic objects and primitives utilizes mocha's shared `context` object.
+That is - aliases are available as `this.*`.

-Contexts are shared across all applicable hooks for each test and are automatically cleaned up after each test.
+Mocha automatically shares contexts for us across all applicable hooks for each test.
+Additionally these aliases and properties are automatically cleaned up after each test.

 ```js
 describe('parent', function () {